derekmumaw/obsidian/Research/Boswellia/Paper.md

 ![[tx_plan.png]]

 At the time of the patient's 3-month post-treatment follow up, the patient noted the development of mild bilateral cervical and submental lymphedema; however, much of the acute, treatment-related side effects had resolved with only mild dysgeusia and mild trismus measured at 22 mm.
-Over the course of the next 3 weeks, the patient's trismus dramatically worsened, nadiring at 4-6 mm.
+Over the course of the following 3 weeks, the patient's trismus dramatically worsened, nadiring at 4-6 mm.
 Passive range of motion exercises using a custom-made tongue depressor fulcrum device were started with minimal improvement.  {PT interventions.
 Need notes from Melissa}.
 The patient met with his otolaryngologist who recommended referral for coronoidectomy.
 Motivated by a desire to avoid surgery the patient began treatment with the Therabite® system.
 Two days later, the patient began treatment with _Boswellia serrata_ (4.5 grams per day).

 ![[BS_graph.png#invert]]